Civil Lines, Prayagraj: History

-Civil Lines was built in 1858 a few months after the end of the Rebellion of 1857, when around 600 Meo people were massacred by the British people in India for their alliance with the Indian Independence Movement activists and eight villages were seized to form a new township.
+Civil Lines was built in 1858 a few months after the end of the Rebellion of 1857, when around 600 Meo people were massacred by the British East India Company's (private) Bengal Army under Colonel Neil, in retaliation for their alliance with the Indian Independence Movement activists and eight villages were seized to form a new township.
 During the early period of its development it was referred to as the White Town of the city as it was predominated by the British people and a very few Indians were allowed.

 Demographics

 A population of 923 was registered in Civil Lines during the 1951 Census.